MarkAustinGrow/marvin-art/Roadmap.md

 Save prompt and all image data to Supabase

-Post the images on social
+Generate new images on schedule

-Wait ~24h and collect feedback

-Score each image

-Adapt the best prompt for next cycle